-In the run-up to Spirit of 2012's major Carer's Music Fund summit on 23rd June, we are asking the Carers' Music Fund grantees to look back on their projects as part of a new series of blogs called 'CMF Reflections'.
+In the run-up to Spirit of 2012's major Carer's Music Fund summit on 23rd June 2021, we asked the Carers' Music Fund grantees to look back on their projects as part of a new series of blogs called 'CMF Reflections'.
 First, Faye Atherton from the Blackpool Carers' Centre reflects on their 'Bang The Drum' project.

 Our first foray into providing music-themed respite for carers came with our successful application to the Carers Music Fund and opened up to us a whole new world of activities, opportunities, fun and laughter!
 We welcomed ladies and girls impacted by caring roles to join our Bang the Drum project to explore musical experiences, memories and creativity through a series of vibrant sessions including music and movement, percussion, ukulele, African drumming and song writing.
 For many of our participants, music unlocked confidence to express themselves, create new connections and reignite long lost interests and memories.

 The combination of delivery on-site in our welcoming centre, alongside our links with Blackpool’s Grand Theatre, created safe spaces for our groups to try new experiences together and gain confidence in accessing the theatre space.
 Our ladies and girls informed the themes of the sessions with us providing the foundations of positive environments, a supportive team and additional resources including instruments and musical skills.